yangricardo/inf2070-drl-gem-study/examples/README.md

     --max_save_num 30 \
     --use-wb \
 +   --wb-run-name oat-Qwen3-4b-base-qa:HotpotQA-search-tool \
-    --wb_project gem \
+    --wb_project gem
-    --debug
 ```
 </details>

 ### Game

 In this section we show examples of training agents to solve multi-turn language games.
-Note that we set the discount factor `gamma=0.9` to encourage solutions with shorter horizon lengths, which are generally preferred for strategic games (i.e., the agent accomplishes goals faster).
+Note that we set the discount factor `gamma=0.9` to encourage solutions with shorter horizon lengths, which are generally preferred for some strategic games (i.e., the agent accomplishes goals faster).

 <details>
 <summary>Click Me for the Script</summary>